USEPA/gcam-kaya-decomposition/README.md

 where $$C^t$$ represents the state CO<sub>2</sub> emissions in a particular year, *t*, $$P^t$$ represents the state population in the *t* year, $$G^t$$ represents the GDP by state in the t year, $$E_i^t$$ represents energy consumption of energy technology *i* in the *t* year, $$E_o^t$$ represents energy service outputs of energy technology *i* in the t year, and $$C_i^t$$ represents the carbon emissions of energy technology *i* in the *t* year.

 Each component represents the factors influencing emissions by breaking them down into population growth ($$P^t$$ ), GDP growth per capita ($$g^t$$), energy intensity ($$a_i^t$$), energy efficiency ($$e_i^t$$), and carbon intensity ($$I_i^t$$).
 The energy intensity can be lowered not only by deploying more efficient technologies, but also by adopting behavioral changes to less energy-intensive ways such as higher use of bike rails or recycling.
-The carbon intensity can be improved by switching fossil fuels to renewable energy or electrification.
-Also, deploying direct carbon capture and storage technologies is another potential way to reduce carbon intensity.
+The carbon intensity can be improved by switching from fossil fuels to renewable energy sources.
+Deploying direct carbon capture and storage technologies is another potential way to reduce carbon intensity.

 ## R-Coding Design